 The Caedmon School offers Financial Aid to families with a wide range of financial situations.
 Most families adjust their spending priorities, maximize family earnings, and carefully manage assets in order to pay tuition.
 As each family’s circumstances are different, the School cannot provide firm guidelines to help a family decide whether to apply for Financial Aid.
 The Financial Aid Committee’s awards are based on a variety of factors including income, assets (including home equity, college funds and investments), family size, and the number of children attending institutions charging tuition.
 In addition, The Caedmon School seriously considers each family’s entire financial picture and extenuating circumstances when deciding on Financial Aid awards and assumes each family has provided an honest assessment of its ability to pay tuition.

-Families submit a Parents’ Financial Statement (PFS) application form to School and Student Service (SSS).
-Separated and divorced parents must each submit a PFS form.
-SSS uses the submitted information to generate a Family Report that summarizes a family’s financial situation.
-The Caedmon School receives a copy of this report directly from SSS and uses that information, in addition to the supporting documents submitted by the family, to determine a family’s Financial Aid award.
+The first step in the process of applying for financial aid is to visit the TADS website (www.mytads.com) to access the application form.
+Upon completion, this form should be submitted to TADS along with the $34 processing fee.
+Separated and divorced parents must each submit a form.
+TADS uses the submitted information to generate a Family Report for the Financial Aid committee that summarizes a family’s financial situation.
+The Caedmon School receives a copy of this report directly from TADS and uses that information, in addition to the supporting documents submitted by the family, to determine a family’s Financial Aid award.

-The following documents are required for both current Caedmon families as well as prospective Caedmon families.
-Families should upload the required supporting documents directly to the SSS website.
+The following documents are required for both current Caedmon families as well as prospective Caedmon families:

-Applicants can be assured that Financial Aid applications and supporting documents are strictly confidential and will only be reviewed by members of the Financial Aid Committee.
+Applicants should be assured that Financial Aid applications and supporting documents are strictly confidential and will only be reviewed by members of the Financial Aid Committee.
 Families will be required to share details of their financial situation, which we know is very personal information.
-Please be assured that we will be respectful of each family’s privacy.
+Please know that we will be respectful of each family’s privacy.

 The Caedmon School believes that families, to the best of their ability, should bear the primary responsibility for financing their children’s education.
 Therefore we expect that, if able and available, both parents or guardians will contribute financially.
 However, each application is evaluated individually and specific circumstances are taken into account.

 The Caedmon School does not charge an application fee to families who apply for Financial Aid.
-SSS charges $22 for the first school to which a family applies, and $13 for each additional school to which a family applies.
-This fee is nonrefundable.
+TADS charges $34 as a processing fee.

 The Financial Aid Committee considers a family’s entire financial situation, reflecting all income and expenses.
 Domestic partners, stepparents and non-custodial parents must also submit financial information.
 Please contact Erica Papir or Simon Prosser if there is an exceptional circumstance that prevents both parents from submitting applications, and the Committee will determine the appropriate way to proceed.